cakephp/docs/en/The-Manual/Common-Tasks-With-CakePHP/Data-Validation.rst

 last
 ----

-The 'last' key can be set to a boolean value equivalent to either true or false.
+The ‘last‘ key can be set to a boolean value equivalent to either true or false.

-If set to true and the current rule does not validate, all other rules for the current field will not be checked.
+If set to true and the current rule does not validate, all following rules for the current field will not be checked.

-This does not affect the process of checking other validation rules for other fields defined in the model.

-The default value for 'last' is false.
+The default value for ‘last‘ is false.

 message
 -------